intrastella/intrastella.github.io/_posts/2023-7-22-article_VAE.md

 {% include highlights.html
-content_txt="Since we do not know the pdf of the latent vector but might have some **prior knowledge** or we made an initial assumption about its distribution we can use Bayesian inference to /c/update prior distribution by the true posterior/c/."
+content_txt="Since we do not know the pdf of the latent vector but might have some **prior knowledge** or we made an initial assumption about its distribution we can use Bayesian inference to /c/update prior distribution by the posterior/c/."
 %}

 <br>